-- Have special educational needs (SEN) or disabilities (see section 9) - Are young carers - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - · Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - · Are asylum seekers - Are at risk due to either their own or a family member's mental health needs - Are looked after or previously looked after (see section 11) - · Are missing from education - Whose parent/carer has expressed an intention to remove them from school to be home educated
+- Have special educational needs (SEN) or disabilities (see section 9) - Are young carers - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - Are asylum seekers - Are at risk due to either their own or a family member's mental health needs - Are looked after or previously looked after (see section 11) - Have unexplainable and/or persistent absences from education - Whose parent/carer has expressed an intention to remove them from school to be home educated - Have experienced multiple suspensions, are at risk of being permanently excluded from school. - Have a parent or carer in custody, or is affected by parental offending. - Are frequently missing/go missing from education, home or care.